Aflaungos/M23Ultra/README.md

     1. Check `plat_sepolicy_vers.txt` for which vndk version you have (ex: 30 = VNDK30, 31 = VNDK31 and so on).
 Note the number down as `YOURNUMBER`.

+  - Compare inside the folder `system_ext/apex` from port and your device ROM, you notice that you have a different number (which is the VNDK version of your device aka `YOURNUMBER`) you have to replace it with yours.
+    1. For example, `com.android.vndk.v30.apex` is yours and `com.android.vndk.v31/32/33/34.apex` in the port, replace it!

+  - If you face `vold-failed` as reboot reason in logs, just check which apex it says missing and add it.

+## 1.2 Fixing vendor🛠️

-    2. Inside `vendor/etc/selinux/plat_pub_versioned.cil`, check with each line in the table below if you have it on this file, **and if not** add all lines containing these entries into `vendor/etc/selinux/plat_pub_versioned.cil` and `vendor/etc/selinux/vendor_sepolicy.cil`
+    1. Inside `vendor/etc/selinux/plat_pub_versioned.cil`, check with each line in the table below if you have it on this file, **and if not** add all lines containing these entries into `vendor/etc/selinux/plat_pub_versioned.cil` and `vendor/etc/selinux/vendor_sepolicy.cil`

-    3. These are the entries:
+    2. These are the entries:

       OneUI 5/5.1              | OneUI 6/6.1/6.1.1             | OneUI 7              | OneUI 8/8.5
       |:----------------------:|:-----------------------------:|:--------------------:|:--------------------:|